How Much Propane Is in the Tank?

 It’s the age-old question asked by campers, RVers, and grill masters.
 How much propane do I have left?

-You don’t want to have to make a trip to get your propane tanks refilled only to find out that they are still half full.
+You don’t want to make a trip to get your propane tanks refilled, only to find out that they are still half full.

 And you don’t want to run out of propane in the middle cooking a magnificent outdoor meal.

-Sure you can pick up the tank and give it a shake to try and get an idea of how much is left in there but it’s never really accurate enough to know for sure.
+Sure, you can pick up the tank and give it a shake to get an idea of what’s left in there, but that method doesn’t tell you exactly how much there is.

 You can buy a propane gas pressure gauge like this one (click to view on Amazon).